Pwd9000-ML/blog-devto/posts/2022-GitHub-Codespaces-runner/GitHub-Codespaces-runner.md

 /home/vscode/actions-runner/run.sh & wait $!
 ```

 The second script will start up with the **Codespace/Dev container** and bootstraps the **GitHub runner** when the Codespace starts.
-But you will notice that we need to provide the script some parameters:
+But you will notice that we need to provide the script with some parameters:

 ```bash
 GH_OWNER=$GH_OWNER